-One of the tried and true ways to build wealth and financial stability is by buying real estate, which appreciates over the long term and may provide cash flow.
+One of the time-honored ways to build wealth and financial stability is by buying real estate.
+Properties typically appreciate over time and may provide cash flow as well.

-Owning your own home not only affords you a place where you enjoy living, but it will likely turn out to be a good investment, one that can help build generational wealth in your family.
+Owning your own home not only gives you a great place to live, but it will likely turn out to be a good investment, one that can help build generational wealth for your family.

 What Is Considered Generational Wealth?